Evanfeenstra/air-sensor/README.md

 ```

 Notes:
 - IP Stack allows you to get geolocation data from your public IP address.
+[Get an access key](https://ipstack.com)
 - The sensor posts to the topic specified in the MQTT_TOPIC value, suffixed with the unique chip ID of the esp8266. (messages/009481B5)